-When financial aid is awarded it is awarded for the academic year.
-Usually this means the Fall and Spring semesters.
-The financial aid award is required to be split equally between the semesters.
+When financial aid is awarded it is awarded for the academic year; this usually this means the fall and spring semesters.
+The financial aid award is split equally between the semesters.
 Financial aid is paid to a student's account when the following conditions are met.

 - The student is determined to be eligible and is awarded.

-- Direct Stafford loan funds have been received from the Department of Education
+- Direct loan funds have been received from the Department of Education

 - The student is enrolled in the correct number of credit hours.

 - The student is determined to be maintaining Satisfactory Academic Progress.

 - The disbursement date for the term has been reached.

 Funds are released once the official census date has been reached for the semester if all the other conditions have been met.
 We continue to release funds throughout the term to student accounts as students are awarded and as funds arrive from the lenders.

 Sample Loan Repayment Schedule

 Below is a sample loan repayment grid showing the monthly payments and total amounts repaid.
 The minimum payment for Stafford loan is $50.00 per month, for Perkins Loan $40.00 per month.